What makes Sage Music different?

 Absolutey.
 We offer online music lessons for those students who are too far away to get to us, who prefer the convenience online lessons, and also to reduce risk amid the ongoing coronavirus pandemic.

 How do I get started?

 We make it simple.
-Call us at (718) 361-2922, OR fill out our contact form, OR email us.
-We’ll get in touch to get you enrolled right away!
+Contact us and we’ll get in touch to get you enrolled right away!

 Who are the teachers?